 - Start by placing both hands in the underhand position.

-- Curl the weight upward and once at the top of the lift, twist your wrists so your grip goes from underhand to overhand.
+- Curl the weight upward, and once at the top of the lift, twist your wrists so your grip goes from underhand to overhand.

 Pro Tip

-Sample Workout Program With Compound Bicep Exercises
+Sample Workout With Compound Bicep Exercises

 When doing these compound workouts for the biceps, I would suggest only doing each program once a week, getting 2-3 days of rest between sessions.